dayemsiddiqui/ruskit/docs/views.md

-# Views and Templating in Rustavel
+# Views and Templating in Ruskit

-Rustavel uses [Askama](https://github.com/djc/askama) as its templating engine, providing compile-time template checking and high performance.
+Ruskit uses [Askama](https://github.com/djc/askama) as its templating engine, providing compile-time template checking and high performance.
 The syntax is similar to Jinja2/Django templates, making it familiar for developers coming from other frameworks.

-## Basic Template Usage
+## Template Storage

-### Template Structure

-Templates in Rustavel are stored in the `templates` directory at your project root.
+Templates in Ruskit are stored in the `templates` directory at your project root.
 Each template is a `.html` file that can extend other templates.

 ```rust
 // Define a template in your route handler